 We are a non-league football club based in the county town of Surrey.
 In fact, Guildford City was once one of the best non-league clubs in the country and played in the equivalent of today’s Conference.
 The ‘old club’ folded in 1974 but was resurrected by a group of enthusiastic volunteers in 1996.
-We’ve gone from strength to strength since then and are now back in our spiritual home, the Southern League.
+We’ve gone from strength to strength since then and are currently playing in the Combined Counties League.
 Read on to find out more about our history, or if you’d like to know more about attending a non-league match at Guildford City, please click here.

 |Southern League||1937/38, 1955/56||1938/39, 1946/47, 1964/65|

 |The CHASE Trophy||2008/09, 2010/11, 2011/12|

 The first club in the town was amateur side Guildford FC, formed in 1877, and known as the “Pinks”.
 They played home matches at the Woodbridge Road Sports Ground.
 A successful start led to a number of people mooting a new professional club and by the end of 1920 Guildford United was formed.
 In May 1921 they were accepted into the Southern League, the equivalent of the Conference League today.
 At the same time land had been purchased in Joseph’s Road and “United” were able to kick-off the 1921-22 season with a home game against Reading Reserves.
 Playing in green and white the hosts won 2-0 with a crowd of over 5,000 spectators.

 1927 saw the coming of Guildford as a Diocese and with it the building of a Cathedral.
 It was believed that Guildford would become a city so the Club changed its name and the “City” was born.
 At this time they also changed the colours to red and white stripes.